-As discussed herein under "PARTICIPANT FINANCES-K-12 School Districts-Local Control Funding Formula (LCFF)," the Participants receive much of their revenues from LCFF sources which are comprised of local property taxes and State moneys.
-If the State experiences a decline in revenue as a consequence of the impacts of COVID-19, there will be a resulting decline in revenue available for funding school districts.
-In addition, there may be unknown consequences of COVID-19, which the Participants are unable to forecast.
-The Participants cannot predict the extent or duration of the outbreak, the overall impact it may have on the Participants' financial condition, operations, nor the impact of COVID-19 on the assessed values of property within the boundaries of the Participants and the economy in general.
-Any financial information, including projections, forecasts and budgets presented herein may not account for the potential or wide-ranging effects of COVID-19.
+Impacts on the Participant.
+As discussed herein under "PARTICIPANT FINANCES-K-12 School Districts-Local Control Funding Formula (LCFF)," the Participant receives much of its revenues from LCFF sources which are comprised of local property taxes and State moneys.
+If the State experiences a decline in revenue as a consequence of the impacts of a global pandemic such as COVID-19, there will be a resulting decline in revenue available for funding school districts.
+There may be unknown consequences of COVID-19, which the Participant is unable to forecast, that may impact the Participant's financial condition or the availability of State funding for school districts.